Jennifer Nettles: Sugarland

 Jennifer Nettles during a concert in March 2009, at Ramstein Air Base, Germany.

 On January 18, 2009, Nettles performed at the We Are One: The Obama Inaugural Celebration at the Lincoln Memorial, singing James Taylor's "Shower the People" with James Taylor and John Legend.

 On February 11, 2009, Sugarland received two nominations from the Academy of Country Music for Top Vocal Duo and Vocal Event of the Year for "Life in a Northern Town".
 During the broadcast of the April 5, 2009 awards show, Sugarland was presented with the Vocal Duo of the Year award, ending Brooks & Dunn's nine-year run.
 Nettles also received a Milestone award, presented to her by Reba McEntire.

 ABC broadcast the first CMA Country Christmas, hosted by Nettles, on November 29, 2010.
 Nettles and Sugarland partner Kristian Bush kicked off the evening with their rendition of "Winter Wonderland", backed by Little Big Town.
 The pair returned to the stage later in the program to perform the hymn "Come, O Come Emmanuel", just before the "Jingle Bell Rock" group grande finale of the 90-minute special.
 Until 2016, Nettles was the sole host of Country Christmas but was replaced by Reba McEntire for the 2017 show.

 After a five-year hiatus while Nettles and Bush recorded solo projects, Sugarland officially reunited in 2017 at the 51st Annual Country Music Association Awards and announced that they were working on new music together.
 The lead single off their sixth studio album Bigger, “Still the Same" was released on December 21, 2017.

 Duets and solo career

 In 2009, Jennifer Nettles performed at the Kennedy Center Honors for Bruce Springsteen and a second time in 2011 for Neil Diamond.

 In 2012, Nettles appeared as a judge on the ABC singing competition series Duets alongside Kelly Clarkson, John Legend and Robin Thicke.
 The show was cancelled after one season.

 Nettles announced in May 2013 that she would begin working on a solo album.
 Her first solo single, "That Girl", was released in August.
 Nettles co-wrote the song with Butch Walker, and Rick Rubin produced it.
-The album, also titled That Girl, was released on January 14, 2014 after Ray Price'es death.
+The album, also titled That Girl, was released on January 14, 2014, after Ray Price's death.

 On June 4, 2014, Nettles performed "All of Me" with John Legend and Hunter Hayes at the CMT Music Awards.